mmlacak/crochess/docs/source/libcc/ccstrutils.rst

     Function copies (sub-)string into a char array, or already allocated string.

-    Function will zero-terminate copied string, if there is enough space.
+    Function will null-terminate copied string, if there is enough space.

     :param start: A (sub-)string to copy.
     :param end__d: *Optional*, pointer to the end of a (sub-)string; can be :c:data:`NULL`.